We love our job as teachers, but as you know, it isn’t always rainbows and sunshine.

 10. Drop random notes on desks or in pigeon holes, so your colleagues know that they are supported.

 11. Create little report survival packages to help your colleagues know you are with them in the trenches during report time.
 You can find these little cars for free here.

-12. Make a staff bingo board and have it up in the staff room for everyone to contributes towards.
-You could include things like: Didn’t jam the photocopier today, drank a HOT coffee, a lesson went off without a hitch etc (anything that celebrate the small wins!)
+12. Make a staff bingo board and have it up in the staff room for everyone to contribute towards.
+You could include things like: Didn’t jam the photocopier today, drank a HOT coffee, a lesson went off without a hitch etc (anything that celebrates the small wins!)

 Save this list to read later by pinning the image below: